moogacs/docs.buf.build/docs/reference/inputs.md

 ## Deprecated Formats

-The following formats are deprecated.
+The formats below are deprecated.
 They should continue to work forever, but we recommend updating if you are explicitly specifying any of these.

 | Format | Replacement |